 My love for dogs began when I was about 6 years old with our first family pet, a Dalmatian I named Spot.
 Since then I always knew I wanted dogs in my life.
 When I finally acquired my own dog, Maya, I had learned about It's PAWSible!.
 I started bringing her to day camp in early 2009 and thought about how much I would like to be the one taking care of and playing with the dogs.
 I inquired about a job in October of 2009 started working at It's PAWSible!
 Day Camp.
 I worked part- time there until early 2012.

-I currently have 2 cats and 2 chihuahua mixes, Maya and Reese.
+I currently have 2 cats and 1 chihuahua mix, Maya.
 Maya showed up at my house in October of 2008 at 4 months old.
 I was totally unprepared to have a dog but nobody claimed her and of course I fell in love.
 I somehow made it work and with help from It's PAWSible! she turned out to really be a great dog.
 We went through a series of classes and have been taking agility classes for over a year now and loving it.
 We have been competing in CPE trials, when we are able to, and doing well.

 Now I assist Beth in agility classes and also a couple of Saturdays a week in Basic Obedience classes.
 I really enjoy that.
 Also, my hobby of competing in agility trials continues.
 Beth and I have a lot of fun doing that together.